 Click the View Properties icon from the toolbar.
 In the properties page, the list of files that reference the current asset appear under the References column in the Basic tab.

-To reference AEM assets from within an InDesign file, either drag AEM assets to the InDesign file or export the InDesign file as a ZIP file.
+To reference Experience Manager assets from within an InDesign file, either drag Experience Manager assets to the InDesign file or export the InDesign file as a ZIP file.

-Referenced assets already exist in AEM Assets.
+Referenced assets already exist in Experience Manager Assets.
 You can extract subassets by configure InDesign server.
 Embedded assets in an InDesign file are extracted as subassets.

 If the InDesign server is proxied, InDesign files have their preview embedded within their XMP metadata.
 In this case, thumbnail extraction is not explicitly required.
 However, if the InDesign server is not proxied, thumbnails must be explicitly extracted for InDesign files.